Merced-College/linkedlist-card-game-TunaToast/README.md

 ## 11-18-2025
 ## Lab: Linked List Card Game

 ## What did we add?
 What are the rules?
+How to play?
 We added a simple game of War.
 The game shuffles the deck before drawing, with the player winning by obtaining a higher valued card than the computer.
 All that is needed is to execute the code and follow the prompts in the terminal.

 ## What part uses the linked list